top of page

 We’d better stop for the shore, each to his own horse.

-My monk friend Master Can won’t stand my blabby talk.
+My friend Master Can has no patience for blabby talk.

 Notes:

-1.‘the qin’: a Chinese musical instrument with 7 strings, very popular in the Song dynasty.
-In fact it was a must for the gentlemen’s society.
-Yes, it was played by men as music and art were considered as two main qualities in a gentleman’s taste for life.
+1. ‘the qin’: a Chinese musical instrument with 7 strings, very popular in the Song dynasty.
+In fact, it was considered a must for the gentlemen’s society.
+Yes, it was played by men, as music and art were regarded as two main qualities in a gentleman’s taste for life.

 Appreciation:

-Have you ever tried rafting down a river rapids for the thrilling joy?
+Have you ever tried rafting down a river's rapids for the thrill of it?

-If yes, any hindsight gained about life and death?
+If so, any hindsight gained about life and death?

-Again, the poem is structured with a shift from the scene to his theme, with the first stanza on what he experienced followed by what he thought in the 2nd stanza.
-The rapids ride was highlighted with his wild imagination as in a stream of consciousness jumping from a falcon over a rabbit to lightning in a bottle.
-Vivid pictures flashed one after another responding with the chasing pace of the leaping boat – a clever arrangement for a stronger artistic play on the heartbeats of the readership.
-Another feature is the Zen humour on quietude sensed in the concluding couplet about Master Can Liao, a poet and essayist among many of his Daoist monk friends.
-There’s a whole chapter about Can Liao visiting him at Huangzhou followed by interesting and touching stories that I’d share at another time.
+Again, the poem is structured with a shift from scene to theme, with the first stanza describing what he experienced, followed by what he thought in the 2nd stanza.
+The rapids ride is highlighted by his wild imagination, a stream of consciousness that jumps from a falcon to a rabbit to lightning in a bottle.
+Vivid pictures flash one after another, matching the chasing pace of the leaping boat – a clever arrangement for a stronger artistic play on the readers’ heartbeats.
+Another feature is the Zen humour in quietude sensed in the concluding couplet about Master Can Liao, a poet and essayist among many of his Daoist monk friends.
+There’s a whole chapter about Can Liao visiting him at Huangzhou, followed by interesting and touching stories that I’d share at another time.

 Reference: